 Joshua Tree National Park

-Known for the wacky trees for which it is named, Joshua Tree National Park is an accumulation of impressive landscapes, other-worldly rock formations, and unique desert vegetation.
+It is also known for its wacky trees and is named Joshua Tree National Park.
+This incredible park boasts impressive landscapes, other-worldly rock formations, and unique desert vegetation.

 The views alone make it worth a visit, but there are TONS of fun activities here for every type of visitor, including rock climbing, horseback riding, stargazing, and much more.